ksu-cs-textbooks/cs-zero/content/x-cis115-labs/11-python-loops/05-worked-example/_index.md

 main()
 ```

 In the program itself, we need to start by generating two random numbers from $0$ to $100$, one for each player.
-So, we can create and store those numbers in the `main()` method, and we'll also need to import the `random` library at the top of our file.
+So, we can create and store those numbers in the `main()` function, and we'll also need to import the `random` library at the top of our file.

 ```python
 import random